minana96/green-lab/AndroidRunner/Plugins/monsoon/README_Monsoon.md

 **Phone turned on but is losing power**\
 Make sure the device's time settings are correct.\
 **Error device offline**\
 adb connections can sometimes go offline.
 The easiest way to fix this is to turn off the WiFi connection on the mobile device.
-Then, on your computer, type adb connect [ip address:5555].
+Then, on your computer, type `adb connect [ip address]:5555`.
 Then turn on WiFi on the mobile device.\
 **Permission error**\
 You may need to run the experiment as a privileged user.\
 **Bootloop**\